josegoliva/windowcleaner-website/articles/ComplaintChoir.md

 4. We looked for a music student to compose the melody of the song.
 5. Once we got a large number of written complaints, we organised a workshop to write the lyrics collectively.
 6. We rehearsed several times.
-7. We sang live during the RCA final show 2020 and recorded performance.
+7. We sang live during the RCA final show 2020 and recorded the performance.
 8. No further editing was made, except adding the subtitles.

 <!-- blank line -->